object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 Linters
 .......

-.. dropdown:: Video: installing and using a linter.
+.. details:: Video: installing and using a linter.

     .. vimeo:: 499770130